johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

  **mvn install:install-file -Dfile=build/libs/RefactoringMiner-2.2.0.jar -DgroupId=com.github.tsantalis -DartifactId=refactoring-miner -Dversion=2.2.0 -Dpackaging=jar -DgeneratePom=false**

 3. Build the project
-Click on build tab in the IntelliJ IDE and select Build Project to build RefMerge. <br/>
+Click on build tab in the IntelliJ IDE and select Build Project to build RefMerge.

-Task 2.1 - Optional
+Task 2.2 - Optional
 =================
 Looking at the tool [RefMerge](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation/tree/master/src/main/java/ca/ualberta/cs/smr/refmerge) we can see that only a subset of the refactoring operations mentioned in the Readme.md of tool [RefactoringMiner](https://github.com/tsantalis/RefactoringMiner/tree/intellij-psi) have been implemented.
 Extend [RefMerge](https://github.com/ualberta-smr/RefactoringAwareMergingEvaluation/tree/master/src/main/java/ca/ualberta/cs/smr/refmerge) with a set of more refactoring operations.
 Write and run tests to ensure that they have been well implemented.

-**Note**: Although Task 2.1 is **optional** here.
-However, in the final report it is a **Required task**.
-Better to already do it and get acquainted.